tylerlrhodes/blog2/content/posts/book-review-1-page-marketing-plan.md

 It's always nice to know that generally speaking, even if you have an excellent product, you still need marketing to let people know about it!
 I hate this fact, but it seems like there is no way around it.
-Mr. Dibs drives this little message home throughout the book.
+Mr. Dib drives this little message home throughout the book.

 The 1-Page plan this book comes up with literally is 1-Page, and it does seem smart to me.
 It's not just about acquiring leads and making